DesyncTheThird/corne-keymap/readme.md

 The following has been tested on Debian.
 Other distributions should be similar.

 1. Install dependencies.
-Ensure `python3-venv` is installed, then create a virtual environment and install the `hid` package.
+Ensure `python3-venv` is installed, then create a virtual environment and install the `hid` package:

    ```sh
    sudo apt install python3-venv